Can You Save Money with the Disney Dining Plan?

 Disney Dining Plan Tips:

-- Research menus online, I recommend TouringPlans.com.
+- Research menus online, I recommend TouringPlans.com or the Walt Disney World website

 - Dining reservations tend to drive your itinerary.
 If you prefer a more flexible or spontaneous option, consider the Quick Service Dining Plan.